-A moderate number of herds in two counties in southern Norway were positive for antibodies against Schmallenberg virus (SBV) in bulk milk samples in 2020.
-The prevalence of antibodies in the tested Norwegian herds has declined gradually after the epidemic in 2012.
+A high number of herds in southern Norway were positive for antibodies against Schmallenberg virus (SBV) in bulk milk samples in 2022.
+The prevalence of antibodies in the tested Norwegian herds declined gradually after the epidemic in 2012.
+However, after year 2020 many herds have converted to seropositive.